-For over 15 years, Field served as a volunteer tutor in math, English, and other subjects for Cambridge elementary and middle school students through the one-on-one program of Tutoring Plus, where he is now a member of the Board of Directors.
+For over 15 years, Field served as a volunteer tutor in math, English, and other subjects for Cambridge elementary and middle school students through the one-on-one program of Tutoring Plus, where he is now Vice President of the Board of Directors.

 Field is on the organizing committee for HONK!
 Festival, an annual gathering of activist brass bands from around the world, which took place for the 4rd time over Columbus Day weekend 2009 in and around Davis Square, Somerville.